 – Bini Adamczak, On “circlusion”

-What does it mean to be “out” as queer, when in an LGBTQIA+ bar you express your queerness loud and proud but reel it in with homophobic family?
+What does it mean to be “out” as queer, when in a gay bar you express your queerness loud and proud but reel it in with homophobic family?
 What does it mean to have your sexuality or gender invalidated?